 IMF-WIFPR Conference on the Evolving Global Financial Architecture

-Jointly organized by the International Monetary Fund (IMF) and the Wharton Initiative on Financial Policy and Regulation (WIFPR), the IMF-WIFPR Conference on the Evolving Global Financial Architecture brings together a distinguished group of academic researchers, industry practitioners, and global policymakers to examine one of the most pressing challenges facing the world economy today: the rising fragmentation of the international economic order.
-Jointly hosted by the International Monetary Fund (IMF) and the Wharton Initiative on Financial Policy and Regulation (WIFPR), the conference explores how geopolitical tensions and shifting alliances are reshaping global capital flows, currency dynamics, and the architecture of cross-border finance.
-Through a series of high-level discussions and research presentations, participants will evaluate the implications of this fragmentation for macroeconomic stability, international monetary coordination, and the future of banking and payments.
-As the global financial system navigates growing uncertainty and strategic realignments, this conference aims to foster timely dialogue and advance a deeper understanding of the evolving global financial landscape.
+Jointly organized by the International Monetary Fund (IMF) and the Wharton Initiative on Financial Policy and Regulation (WIFPR), the IMF-WIFPR Conference on the Evolving Global Financial Architecture brought together a distinguished group of academic researchers, practitioners, and policymakers to explore the implications of rising fragmentation in the international economic order for global macro-financial stability.
+Amid heightened economic uncertainty, this conference fostered timely dialogue and promoted a deeper understanding of the evolving global financial landscape.

 The program is available here.

-The conference is invite-only and will be held in-person at IMF headquarters in Washington, DC.
+The conference was held at IMF headquarters in Washington, DC.